astrivant/polyad/pkg/polyad/balance/README.md

 Checkpoint files use explicit JSON, SHA-256 integrity checks, input fingerprints and atomic replacement after flushing the file.
 `restore=True` loads compatible checkpoints into new workload instances.
 Changed fingerprints and corrupted files fail loudly.
 Completed work removes its checkpoint.
-This restores paused units, not an entire previous dynamic graph: callers must reconstruct that graph and account for already completed external work.
+Restoring a checkpoint resumes its paused unit.
+Callers reconstruct the dynamic graph and account for already completed external work.
 Each scheduler requires its own directory; `scheduler.lock` prevents concurrent coordinators from writing the same journal.
 After a hard crash, verify the old coordinator has stopped before removing a stale lock.
-This is a single-host scheduler, not a distributed lease service.
+Each scheduler coordinates execution on one host.

 ## Logs and diagrams